Category: Blog

 Understanding HTA: Why Health Technology Assessment Matters for Patients

-By Xanthia Lam, MPH (May 2025), Patient Engagement Intern at the Center The Center for Innovation & Value Research (Center) is a non-profit research organization whose mission is to advance the science, use, and practice of Patient-Centered Health Technology Assessment to support decisions that make healthcare more meaningful and equitable.
-However, as Health Technology Assessment […]
+By Xanthia Lam, MPH (May 2025), Patient Engagement Intern at IVI IVI (Center) is a non-profit research organization whose mission is to advance the science, use, and practice of Patient-Centered Health Technology Assessment to support decisions that make healthcare more meaningful and equitable.
+However, as Health Technology Assessment is a niche topic and field, it…

 My Caregiver and Patient Journey: A Story of Complexities and Financial Burdens